 As a born and bred Taihape local, BJ spent six years shepherding on three of our local high-country stations before heading to vet school.
 As a result of this he has an excellent understanding of all aspects of running a farming enterprise.

 BJ has a special interest in deer and runs the P2P advanced party discussion group for local farmers.
 He is often found out on the road tending to all livestock, including horses and pigs.
-BJ is also found in the clinic where he usually takes on the role of small animal vet if Becky is away.
-He is also involved in the practice as a partner and director.
+BJ is involved in the practice as a partner and director.

-Becky is the most recent vet at Taihape Vets, having been here since 2015.
+Becky joined the Taihape team in 2015.
 She has a background in mixed rural practice focusing more on the companion animal side in more recent years.
 She is an experienced clinician and soft tissue surgeon and is the small animal vet in the clinic most days, ready to help with all aspects of care for your dog and cat plus those other pets the kids keep in the backyard.

 Along with husband, Clint, and two children, she lives on a small sheep and beef farm.
 She is a hiker and often accompanies the family on hunting and fishing trips into the forest parks of the region.